-Avoid concomitant use of Ferriprox with other drugs known to be associated with neutropenia or agranulocytosis; however, if this is not possible, closely monitor the absolute neutrophil count [see Warnings and Precautions (5.1)].
+Avoid co-administration of Ferriprox with other drugs known to be associated with neutropenia or agranulocytosis.
+If co-administration is unavoidable, closely monitor the absolute neutrophil count [see Warnings and Precautions (5.1)].

-Concurrent use of Ferriprox with foods, mineral supplements, and antacids that contain polyvalent cations has not been studied.
-However, since deferiprone has the potential to bind polyvalent cations (e.g., iron, aluminum, and zinc), allow at least a 4-hour interval between Ferriprox and other medications (e.g., antacids), or supplements containing these polyvalent cations [see Dosage and Administration (2)].
+Deferiprone has the potential to bind polyvalent cations (e.g., iron, aluminum, and zinc); allow at least a 4-hour interval between administration of Ferriprox and other medications (e.g., antacids) or supplements containing these polyvalent cations [see Dosage and Administration (2.2)].

 USE IN SPECIFIC POPULATIONS

-The safety and effectiveness of Ferriprox tablets for oral use in pediatric patients have not been established.
+The safety and effectiveness of Ferriprox in pediatric patients have not been established.

 No cases of acute overdose have been reported.
 There is no specific antidote to Ferriprox overdose.